Last Updated on

 It’s waterproof and nitrogen-purged to be fog-proof as well.
 The parallax is set to 50 yards and has very little parallax throughout its entire effective range.
 It is designed to mount on Picatinny rails, which makes it almost universally compatible, and because of the unlimited eye relief it can be used on handgun, scout rifles, modern sporting rifles, and even shotguns and muzzleloaders.

 The TRS-25 has earned its solid reputation as the go-to budget red dot sight, and while it may be lacking some fancy features, the dot is crisp, clean, long-lasting, and compatible.
-When in doubt, we recommend the Bushnell Trophy TRS-25.
+When in doubt, we recommend the Bushnell Trophy TRS-25 as the best red dot sight under $300.

 It’s hard to argue with the Pinty.
 It gives you a wide field of view and four different reticle styles to toggle through depending on what works best in each situation.
 It’s light and tough, and has an integrated rail mount to go on either Picatinny or Weaver rails.
 It’s waterproof, fog-proof, and it’s made out of an aluminum alloy for as much strength as possible.